dmitry-ivanov/laravel-wikipedia-grabber/README.md

 ## Random

-You can grab random page too:
+You can grab random page:

 ```php
 echo (new Wikipedia)->random();